-Shutter Speed: As the name rightly suggests, Shutter Speed in a camera refers to the speed at which its shutter closes.
-A Fast Shutter Speed provides the photographer with a minimum amount of light, while a slower one would allow more light in the camera.
-It is a tricky element as it is measured in a fraction of seconds.
-A basic rule is that your Shutter Speed must not be more than your lens focal length.
+Shutter Speed: As the name implies, Shutter Speed in photography indicates how quickly the camera’s shutter closes.
+A high Shutter Speed minimizes the amount of light entering, while a slower speed lets in more light.
+It’s a bit tricky since it’s measured in fractions of seconds.
+A general guideline is to keep your Shutter Speed below your lens focal length.

-Aperture: Aperture refers to the hole or opening of the lens through which light enters the camera.
-It is similar to the Pupil of a human eye.
-A low Aperture results in less light entering the camera, while a larger one allows more light to enter.
+Aperture: The aperture is like the gateway of the camera lens, where light makes its entrance.
+Think of it as the pupil of a human eye.
+A smaller aperture means less light finds its way into the camera, while a larger one welcomes more light in.
 It needs to be adjusted in such a manner that enough amount of light is available for the right photos.
 A low Aperture could lead to fix faded photos.

 ISO: ISO simply refers to a camera setting that will either darken or brighten your pictures.
 If you increase the ISO level, the brightness of the photo will also increase.
 There is no ideal ISO value since every moment is unique.
 However, you can keep a higher number while shooting in low light and a lower ISO number when there is inadequate light, but beware of clicking grainy photos.These 3 are the pillars of camera settings.
 You need to find the right balance, and it will prevent your camera from taking black pictures.